 Senior Lecturer David Bell has recently celebrated 50 years with UC.
 After being appointed to Geological Sciences in November 1972, less than a decade later he helped establish Engineering Geology, which remains the only programme of its kind in Australasia.
 Over his time at UC, David has supervised or taught most engineering geologists in New Zealand and many in Australia.
 The event celebrating his 50 years included numerous tributes from his ex-students, many of whom are now industry leaders.
 Sandy Ormiston, from his original graduate student cohort, gave a keynote address.
-About 70 people attended in person while many more connected online to hear David give a personal overview of Engineering Geology at undergraduate level.
+About 70 people attended in person while many more connected online to hear David give a personal overview of Engineering Geology in Australasia and prospects for the future.
+He continues to teach engineering and resource geology at undergraduate level.